Childcare Workers

 • Support children's emotional and social development, encouraging understanding of others and positive self-concepts.

-• Care for children in institutional setting, such as group homes, nursery schools, private businesses, or schools for the handicapped.
+• Care for children in institutional setting, such as group homes, nursery schools, private businesses, or schools for people with disabilities.

 • Sanitize toys and play equipment.